progvocab/products-service/design/dsa/array/README.md

 ## 8. **Greedy**

 Example: Jump Game - can be solved by greedy algorithm as well as dynamic programming
+- You are given an array of non-negative integers nums, where each element represents your maximum jump length from that position.
+Your task is to determine if you can reach the last index starting from index 0

 ```python
 def canJump(nums):